Summary

 "The poor are sad and thoughtful, for on that night, if they have not recited many prayers, yet they have prayed much--with pain in their eyes and tears in their hearts."

-Context: Explaining why the poor can't sleep peacefully like the wealthy
+Context: Explaining how the poor observe religious holidays differently than the wealthy

 In Today's Words: